TheProjecter/sphinx-wxoptimize/tests/fixDefinitionLists.rst

     This works correctly.
 Another Single Paragraph
     This also works correctly.
+Single Paragraph with Inline Markup
+    The italics following this *should appear in the sentence* and not starting their own paragraph.
+This next set of italics should also appear *in the same paragraph* not starting a new paragraph.
 Two Paragraphs:
     In unmodified sphinx-generated htmlhelp, this paragraph is indented properly but has an unnecessary blank line before it.